-With the move to more at-home and hybrid working models, cancelled events and lockdowns, consumer tastes have changed.
+But when Louis Vuitton, Dior and Saint Laurent closed their doors earlier this year, it was at a time when at-home and hybrid working models had become the norm, and with cancelled events and lockdowns in the past, consumer tastes had changed.
 A focus on comfort and casual contributed to the rise in athleisure, and it’s possible the need for designer handbags and shoes has taken a backseat to comfort and practicality- first designs.

 Beyond that, reduced foot traffic in stores has companies of all sizes paying exorbitant rent asking the question – is a brick-and-mortar shop really necessary?
 Mere weeks into the pandemic back in March 2020, several luxury retail storefronts, including Louis Vuitton, Dior, Fendi and Jimmy Choo, closed up shop permanently in New York City.

-Both Louis Vuitton and Christian Dior opened within the same year of the opening of Saks Fifth Avenue’s first Canada location in Toronto in 2016.
+Louis Vuitton, Christian Dior and Saint Laurent all opened within the same year of the opening of Saks Fifth Avenue’s first Canada location in Toronto in 2016.

 Despite changing tastes and an initial dip in profits, sales for Louis Vuitton and Dior, both LVMH-owned brands, have appeared to bounce back in certain countries, including Japan, China and the United States.
 In fact, LVMH reported growth was up by a reported 46 per cent in the first nine months of 2021 compared to the first nine months of 2020.
 The fashion and leather goods business group reported double the amount of growth compared to other sectors.